BenoitEirik/BoPe-Steganography/README.md

 - CMake (MakeFile generator)

 # Contribute to the project
 Welcome to those who want to contribute.
 I am currently alone in carrying out my project.
+If you want to contribute to the project, you are welcome to do so on condition that you inform me and respect the license.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 # Version